Atreus: Orestes and Electra

+Tisamenus and the Hereclidae

+Orestes married the widow Hermione, daughter of Menelaus and Helen, and she gave birth to his heir Tisamenus.
+It is said that Orestes also married his half-sister Erigone, daughter of Clytemnestra and Aegisthus, though it is not clear if this happened after Hermione's death or if her marriage to Orestes ended for some other reason.
+This last relationship produced Penthilus who would later found a city in either Lesbos or Thrace.

+After the death of Orestes, Tisamenus succeeded his father to the thrones of Argos, Arcadia, Mycenae and Sparta.

+However, his rule was cut short by the arrival of Heracles's descendants, the Hereclidae, who arrived in ships from Naupactus to Antirrhium, and thence to Rhium in Peloponnesus to retake the territories they saw as rightfully theirs as promised by Zeus.
+After a great battle, Tisamenus was slain and the doric victors divided the lands amongst them.

+So ended the House of Atreus.

 Classical references

 Plato in his dialogue The Statesman tells a "famous tale" that "the sun and the stars once rose in the west, and set in the east, and that the god reversed their motion, and gave them that which they now have as a testimony to the right of Atreus."
 Virgil, in book IV of the Aeneid, refers to the House of Atreus and specifically Orestes in describing the death of Dido.

 Hittite records

 There is a possible reference to Atreus in a Hittite text known as the "Indictment of Madduwatta".
 The indictment describes several army clashes between the Greeks and the Hittites which took place around the late 15th or early 14th centuries BC.
 The Greek leader was a man called Attarsiya, and some scholars have speculated that Attarsiya or Attarissiya was the Hittite way of writing the Greek name Atreus.
 Other scholars argue that even though the name is probably Greek (since the man is described as an Ahhiyawa) and related to Atreus, the person carrying the name is not necessarily identical to the famous Atreus.